KM047/backend-setup/Readme.md

 # Setup a Backend as Professional

-> This project includes the how a professional developer can setup the backend and the configuration settings for the backend.
+> This project includes the how a professional developer can setup the backend and the configuration settings for the backend and frontend.

 ## Following are the steps